For the 'unbanked', mobile money still has some way to go

 In Afghanistan, for example, much has been made of a service to send police salaries direct to their cellphones via a code they present to an agent or bank for cash.
 This has reduced corruption, where police pay was often halved as it made its way through the bureaucratic chain.

-The poster child for telco-driven mobile money services is M-Pesa, set up by Vodafone and run by Kenya's Safaricom Ltd. Mobile money accounts for more than a fifth of its 145 billion shillings ($1.59 billion) annual revenue.
+The poster child for telco-driven mobile money services is M-Pesa, set up by Vodafone and run by Kenya's Safaricom Ltd (SCOM.NR).
+Mobile money accounts for more than a fifth of its 145 billion shillings ($1.59 billion) annual revenue.

 Daniel Maison, a consultant in Kenya, uses M-Pesa to buy petrol, pay restaurant bills or shop at the supermarket.
 "It's a part of our lives.
 We wonder what we did without it.
 I don't need to physically have cash.
 The beauty is you can even have a savings account on your mobile phone," he told Reuters.